daulathussain/Digital-Assets-License-Marketplace-Storage-Dapp-starter-file/README.md

 ## Instruction

-Kindly follow the following Instruction to run the project in your system and install the neccessary requirments
+Kindly follow the following Instructions to run the project in your system and install the necessary requirements

 #### Setup Video